 All borrowings are initially recognised at fair value, net of transaction costs incurred.
-Borrowings are subsequently measured at amortised cost.
-Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in the profit or loss over the period of the borrowings using the effective interest rate method.
+Borrowings are subsequently measured at amortised cost using the effective interest rate method.

 (ix) Members' deposits

 Members' savings and term investments are initially recognised at the fair value of the amount received.
 After initial recognition, members' deposits are subsequently measured at amortised cost using the effective interest rate method.